trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_1.md

 Independent freelancing means that you define some services you’ll offer, prepare a portfolio, set your prices and go client hunting.

 **Yay**:  Freedom!
 Like, real, _almost_-no-strings-attached freedom.
 If you have enough money, you can take off as many time as you want between projects (cash in the bank is the only limit - three-month trekking in Patagonia?
 Go for it.
-Mount Everest base camp - be my guest).
+Mount Everest base camp - be my guest!)

 If you are doing great work (word-of-mouth is still a powerful driving force), you should be able to make more money than with the other methods we’ve checked out so far.